 lists: list comprehensions

-List Comprehensions are a simple to make a list from an iterable, by going over every item and performing operations with one line
+List Comprehensions are a simple way to make a list from an iterable with one line

 requirements